Hi0Rizvi/Replay-DDoS-in-DETERLab/README.md

 **Step 4:** Use "pssh -h hosts.txt -p 11 -t 100000000 -I <./client-1.sh" to install LDPlayer in all the clients.
 A sample hosts.txt is also given.
 Here, I run client-1.sh in 11 machines parallel.
 Server, controller, and clients should be ready by now.

-**Step 5:** Keep the raw files in /tmp/ directory of the controller.
-Raw files can be found in /nfs/lander/dns/attack_data/B_Root_DDoS_raw directory.
+**Step 5:** Keep the raw attack files in /tmp/ directory of the controller.
+I used the recommended raw format files.
+Please refer to LDPlayer tool to know how can we make the raw files.
 You can try with pcap or text-formatted files too.
-But for me raw files gave me the best outcome.
+I used the open-source attack events: https://ant.isi.edu/datasets/all.html (search for B_Root_Anomaly-* or B_Root_Anomaly_message_question*).
 It's time to run the experiment.

 **Step 6:** Start BIND using "sudo systemctl start bind9" and collectd using "sudo systemctl start collectd.service".
 Collectd will start saving the resource consumption.